imazen/resizer/readme.md

 Replace  `InterceptModule` with `AsyncInterceptModule` in Web.Config, and you'll be using our asynchronous pipeline.

-Keep in mind that the async pipeline ignores files exclusively provided through the VirtualPathProvider system.
-For optimal benefit, you should update any custom plugins to implement IVirtualFileAsync (or inherit from BlobProviderBase.
+Keep in mind that the async pipeline can only access data from plugins which implement IVirtualFileAsync (or inherit from BlobProviderBase).
+The standard pipeline can access files exposed by any VirtualPathProvider.

 ### Virtual file (blob provider) plugins are now much easier to create.